 Teachers and instructional staff are the front line of teaching and learning in Sherwood schools.
 Maintaining adequate staffing levels is vital to the ability to educate, grow, and develop Sherwood students in classrooms and in extracurricular activities.

-The Sherwood School District estimates a $7 million dollar budget shortfall* for the 2023-24 school year, leaving the District unable to maintain current services and programs.
-A $7 million dollar budget reduction is equivalent to eliminating approximately 50 teacher and staff positions and 10 school days.
+The Sherwood School District estimates a budget shortfall of up to $7 million* for the 2023-24 school year, leaving the District unable to maintain current services and programs.
+A $7 million budget reduction is equivalent to eliminating approximately 50 teacher and staff positions and 10 school days.

 *Reduction estimate based on Governor’s Budget proposal for a $9.9 billion State School Fund appropriation (as of March 2023)